SnapLogic/developer.snaplogic.com/source/index.html.md

 1. Download and install [Homebrew](https://brew.sh/)
 1. Install the `rpm2cpio` library
 1. Extract the downloaded Snaplex `.rpm` file
+1. Unzip the downloaded `.slpropz` file to the `etc` directory of your Snaplex
 1. Export the `SL_ROOT` environment variable to your `~/.bash_profile`

 ## Configuration